salimt/CheckDOM-Challenge-Assignment/README.md

 Your program should support 3 cases:
 1. the string is a correct sequence of nested HTML elements, it should return `true`
-2. the string is almost correct: by changing a single tag you can make it correct, it should return the first tag to change.
+2. the string is almost correct: by changing a single tag you can make it correct, it should **return the first tag to change**.
 Changing a tag does not include adding or removing a tag, or changing the opening into a closing tag and vice versa.
 3. the string is incorrect (and to be correct it would require changing more than one element), your program should return `false`.

 ## 🧩 Examples